katherine kerr of the Hermitage, her site

 Myrun Johansdottir

-Timothy Haast
+Timothy von Haast

 Lord James of Southron Gaard